 Raw feet are a great ingredient for creating bone broth!
 The high amounts of ligaments and tendons found in raw feet aid in the creation of gelatin protein (collagen) in bone broth.
 Collagen is the jelly consistency often associated with bone broth and gut health.

 It is understandable why many pet parents avoid feeding raw heads.
-However, raw animal heads are great options to add into a raw diet.
+However, raw animal heads are great options to add to a raw diet.
 They provide a great source of calcium due to their edible bone content.
-In addition to calcium, raw animal heads include eyeballs and brains which has nutritional benefits all on their own.
+In addition to calcium, raw animal heads include eyeballs and brains which have nutritional benefits all on their own.

 There is not much nutritional information on raw eyeballs other than raw caribou eyes and the data available does not include a full nutritional breakdown of amino acids, vitamins, and minerals.
 However, based on data available, raw eyes are a good source of protein.

 Often raw diets are compared to the diet a wild dog or cat consumes and whole prey is the premise on which raw diets are built upon.
 Small whole prey is defined as a prey animal a wild dog or cat hunts and consumes.
 The majority of the animal is eaten with very minimal leftovers.
 Small prey consists of poultry (i.e. Day-old chicks, chicken, and Cornish hen), waterfowl (i.e. Duck), small birds (i.e. Quail), rodents (i.e. Feeder mice, rats, and guinea pigs), and rabbits.

 Feeding dogs and cats whole prey can often become touchy for many pet parents.
 Observing a pet consume a prey animal is not for the faint of heart, but there are many benefits to feeding small whole prey.